 There is no need for manual transfer of recordings.
 The VMS software automates the backup process.
 The process is fully automated such that the security professional schedules it to regularly take place at a specific time and days.

 Today all security devices are IP based.
 Working in an IP based environment ensures that the management of different devices is done securely from a centralized console.
-For instance, biometric access control Kenya, wireless doorbell system and time attendance are integrated for real-time administration.
+For instance, biometric access control Kenya, wireless doorbell systems and time attendance are integrated for real-time administration.

 The Video Management Solution with video analytics feature